suchi2203/Face_Recognition_Project_Attendance_management/README.txt

 >Go to Folder [Where you have saved "dlib-19.22.99-cp39-cp39-win_amd64.whl"]
 > Open "CMD" or "POWERSHELL" [Where you have saved Python Wheel]
 > Type Command : pip install dlib-19.22.99-cp39-cp39-win_amd64.whl
-This should do the work, in case it doesn't refer https://github.com/shashankx86/dlib_compiled
+This should do the work, in case it doesn't, refer https://github.com/shashankx86/dlib_compiled

 **Instructions**
 # The application is designed as a desktop web app.